Dominion Voting sues Fox for $1.6B over 2020 election claims

 Dominion argues that Fox News, which amplified inaccurate assertions that Dominion altered votes, "sold a false story of election fraud in order to serve its own commercial purposes, severely injuring Dominion in the process," according to a copy of the lawsuit obtained by The Associated Press.

 “The truth matters.
-Lies have consequences,” the lawsuit said.
-“Fox sold a false story of election fraud in order to serve its own commercial purposes, severely injuring Dominion in the process.
+Lies have consequences,” the lawsuit said. “...
 If this case does not rise to the level of defamation by a broadcaster, then nothing does.”

-Even before Dominion’s lawsuit on Friday, Fox News had already filed four motions to dismiss other legal actions against its coverage.
+Even before Dominion's lawsuit on Friday, Fox News had already filed four motions to dismiss other legal action against its coverage.
+And anchor Eric Shawn interviewed a Dominion spokesperson on air in November.

 “Fox News Media is proud of our 2020 election coverage, which stands in the highest tradition of American journalism, and we will vigorously defend against this baseless lawsuit in court,” it said in a statement on Friday.